 Director's Initiatives

 The appointed faculty director of the Dolores Huerta Research Center for the Americas has an opportunity to advance the research agenda and mission of the center.
-Below is information about the projects initiated by the Huerta Center director.
+Below is information about the projects initiated by the Huerta Center directors.

-Dr. Sylvanna M. Falcón (2018 – present)
+Dr. Sylvanna M. Falcón (2018 – 2023)

 Human Rights Investigations Lab

-Launched in Fall 2019, the Human Rights Investigations Lab for the Americas is dedicated to offering digital verification support to non-governmental organizations, news outlets, and other advocacy partners that are conducting open source investigations.
+Launched in Fall 2019, the Human Rights Investigations Lab for the Americas is dedicated to offering digital verification support to non-governmental organizations, news outlets, and other advocacy partners that are conducting open-source investigations.
 Housed in the Dolores Huerta Research Center for the Americas (Huerta Center) at UC Santa Cruz, this lab harnesses digital technologies to address and confront human rights violations.

 Brazil Online